Accessibility statement for the website of the Ministry of Justice, oikeusministerio.fi

 Publications

-Publications in PDF format, stored in the Institutional Repository for the Government (Valto), are published on the website.
-Long lines of text in some of these publications can make reading more difficult.
-Separate accessibility statements have been prepared for the publications and the Institutional Repository for the Government, describing any accessibility issues appearing in them.
+Separate accessibility statements have been prepared for the publications and the Institutional Repository for the Government, describing any accessibility issues they may have.

 Project information

 Project information is displayed from a separate system.
-Some of these functions have accessibility issues that hamper screen reader use and keyboard navigation.
-Such functions include reloading a page when switching from one tab to another, modal windows on pages displaying information on individual projects, and the project search calendar.
-(WCAG 1.3.1, 1.3.2, 2.1.1, 2.1.2, 2.4.3, 4.1.2)
+Some of these functions have accessibility issues that hamper screen reader use and keyboard browsing.
+Such functions include reloading a page when switching from one tab to another, the scalability of project information on larger font size, modal windows on pages displaying information on individual projects, and structures that are not programmatically determined.
+There are also deficiencies in the project search and the calendar.
+(WCAG 1.3.1, 1.3.2, 1.4.3., 1.4.10., 2.1.1, 2.1.2, 2.4.3, 2.4.7, 4.1.2)

 Among the project information, there are PDF documents that have been produced in other systems, such as in the case management system.
 These documents may have some accessibility issues, such as deficient structures and attributes and missing text alternatives.
 These issues hamper the use of assistive technologies.